← Back to Blog

 The stage plot apps compared

-Feature StageBuilder Pro StagePlotPro StagePlot Guru PowerPoint / Draw.io
+Feature StageBuilder Pro StagePlotPro TecRider Ridermaker PowerPoint / Draw.io

-Input list Auto-generated from plot Manual Manual Separate document
+Input list Auto-generated from plot Manual Yes — built-in Yes — built-in Separate document

-PDF export 3D + 2D + I/O list in one PDF 2D only 2D only Whatever you built
+PDF export 3D + 2D + I/O list in one PDF 2D only 2D plot + input list 2D plot + input list Whatever you built

-Real-time collaboration Yes — live multi-user editing No No Google Slides only
+Real-time collaboration Yes — live multi-user editing No No No Google Slides only

-Cloud save Yes Account required Local only Platform-dependent
+Cloud save Yes Account required Account-based Account-based Platform-dependent

-Runs in browser Yes — no install Yes Desktop app Yes
+Runs in browser Yes — no install No — desktop app Yes Yes Yes

 StageBuilder Pro